Flamboyant (album)

 Flamboyant is the debut studio album by American singer and songwriter Dorian Electra.
 The album was self-released by Electra on July 17, 2019.
 A deluxe edition featuring four new tracks and a remix was released on January 17, 2020.
 It was promoted by the singles "Career Boy", "Man To Man", "Flamboyant", and "Daddy Like".
 Music videos were released for "Adam & Steve" and "Guyliner".
-The album received critical acclaim from critics, who praised the production, LGBTQ related lyrics and Electra’s vocal performances.
+The album received acclaim from critics, who praised the production, LGBTQ related lyrics and Electra’s vocal performances.